Once upon a time

 We only have to expand our operations once we have operations.
 Before we have customers there are definitely more important things to work on… like getting customers.

-The idea that Trade Me didn’t spend any money on traditional marketing, like billboards, in the early days is also a myth.
-We were mostly lucky that we didn’t have much money at that time, or we might well have wasted more of it on things like that!
+The idea that Trade Me didn’t spend any money on traditional marketing in the early days is also a myth.
+Very early on Sam purchased distressed billboard space at a heavy discount.
+The thick canvas billboards that sat folded in a corner of the office for years after were a good reminder that the sugar rush from that kind of marketing is typically short-lived.
+We were mostly lucky that we didn’t have much money at that time, or we might well have spent more of it on things like that.
+Being short of cash forced us to grow organically.

 At Vend we discovered that irreverent viral videos shared on YouTube were a great way to reach our target market of boutique retailers.
-We complemented that with Google AdWords, which in those days were still relatively cheap, to generate in-bound sales leads, and worked hard to make the sales process as low-touch as we could.
+We complemented that with Google AdWords, which back then were still relatively cheap, to generate in-bound sales leads, and worked hard to make the sales process as low-touch as we could.

 A Vend billboard concept from 2010 - with the benefit of hindsight it’s probably best this never saw the light of day, other than on social media